Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 - It works cross-platform and has a straightforward way of syncing your settings across devices.
 - It is quite easy to configure because it suggests improvements on its own as needed.
 - It has access to a built-in terminal.
 Try hitting CTRL + ` when you install it.
+- It has tooling built-in to enable remote SSH access.
+So you can use an EC2 instance and navigate it through these tools.

 ### Installing VS Code